wwwwwwzh/Notes/graphics.md

 - criticacl period for language (or really intelligence) development.
 Nervous system stops growing (real brain learning?)

 Sensory or external stimuli is needed to start things.
 Curiosity and other premitive desires (survival, imitation, some are uniqu to individuals, some learned) to drive internal processing.
 Memory?

+## 12.26-28
+### Eating
+Not eating after 12.25 dinner makes me starve early in the morning and feel bad throughout the day.
+Ate at 12.26 but still not good after 12.27 breakfast.
+Took a walk and ate lunch much better.
+Slept and all good.
+Ran short late afternoon.

+### Math